rasbt/mlxtend/README.md

 [[back to top](#overview)]

-And ensemble classifier that predicts class labels based on a majority voting rule
+And ensemble classifier that predicts class labels based on a majority voting rule.

+Please see the [IPython Notebook](http://nbviewer.ipython.org/github/rasbt/mlxtend/blob/master/docs/examples/sklearn_ensemble_ensembleclassifier.ipynb) for a detailed explanation and examples.

 ##### Examples

+Input:

 	from sklearn import cross_validation
 	from sklearn.linear_model import LogisticRegression